- Academic Search Premier

 NIH database of published, international, scientific literature on dietary supplements including vitamins, minerals, and botanicals.

 - PubMed Health

-specializes in reviews of clinical effectiveness research, with easy-to-read summaries for consumers as well as full technical reports.
-Clinical effectiveness research finds answers to the question “What works?” in medical and health care.
+specializes in reviews of clinical effectiveness research (What Works?), with summaries for consumers as well as full technical reports.

 searches over 42 databases and over 2000 selected websites from 14 federal agencies, offering 200 million pages of authoritative U.S. government science information including NASA, Food and Drug sites, a huge selection of physical science sites and allows searching by a large variety of subjects.